gothburz/Microsoft-Virtual-Academy-AngularJS/README.md

  _These bound items will display the information found in our **eventModule** to the browser view, in this example on the navbar specifically._

-You can see from this example the power of AngularJS.
-To do this maneuver with jQuery for example would take lots and lots of code!
+If for example you change **$scope-title** in your JS file you can truly can see the power of AngularJS in that when you change information in the **controller** the **view** will update as well as a result.
+To do this maneuver with jQuery alone for example would take take tons of lines of code!